vincvdwal/crust-craft/README.md

 ### Display

-In the long run a capacative LCD screen might be used in addition to the WebSocket connection
+- Add capacative LCD screen to be used in addition to the WebSocket connection for direct control on the oven
+- Maybe add sensor to indicate if the lid has been opened